samanthastevenson/EDS220_Fall2022_HW2/README.md

 Information for Homework 2:
 - Due date = **Friday, November 18**
 - Deliverables:
-   - Completed Jupyter notebook template appropriate for your group
+   - Jupyter notebook template - complete sections through "Metadata and Basic Visualization"
    - Any necessary data or supporting files included in the repo
    - README file edited to be appropriate for your project